orbitjs/ember-orbit/README.md

 ### Defining a data bucket

 Data buckets are used by sources and key maps to load and persist state.
+You will probably want to use a bucket if you plan to support any offline or optimistic UX.

 To create a new bucket, run the generator:

 ```
 ember g data-bucket main